openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    array type
    type inference

--  If a context is available, then the type is inferred from the context.
-If successful, then the type of the array literal is the inferred type ``T[]``, ``Array<T>``, or tuple.
+-  If a context is available, then a type is inferred from the context.
+If successful, then the type of an array literal is the inferred type ``T[]``, ``Array<T>``, or tuple.
--  Otherwise, the type is to be inferred from the types of its elements.
+-  Otherwise, a type is to be inferred from the types of its elements.

 More details of both cases are presented below.